-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

-JAKARTA – More than 204 million Indonesians will head to the polls on Feb 14 to choose the country’s next president and vice-president.
+JAKARTA – About 205 million Indonesians will head to the polls on Feb 14 to choose the country’s next president and vice-president.

 Here’s what you need to know ahead of polling day in the world’s fourth-most populous nation: